 Verity Stevenson

 Verity is a reporter for CBC in Montreal.
-She previously worked for the Globe and Mail, Toronto Star, Telegraph-Journal and the Sherbrooke Record.
-She is originally from the Eastern Townships.
+She previously worked for the Globe and Mail, Toronto Star and the New Brunswick Telegraph-Journal.

 Latest from Verity Stevenson